Nociception

-Nociception (also nocioception, from Latin nocere to harm or hurt) is the sensory nervous system's process of encoding noxious stimuli.
+In physiology, nociception /ˌnəʊsɪˈsɛpʃ(ə)n/, also nocioception; from Latin nocere 'to harm/hurt') is the sensory nervous system's process of encoding noxious stimuli.
 It deals with a series of events and processes required for an organism to receive a painful stimulus, convert it to a molecular signal, and recognize and characterize the signal to trigger an appropriate defensive response.

-In nociception, intense chemical (e.g., capsaicin present in chili pepper or cayenne pepper), mechanical (e.g., cutting, crushing), or thermal (heat and cold) stimulation of sensory neurons called nociceptors produces a signal that travels along a chain of nerve fibers via the spinal cord to the brain.
+In nociception, intense chemical (e.g., capsaicin present in chili pepper or cayenne pepper), mechanical (e.g., cutting, crushing), or thermal (heat and cold) stimulation of sensory neurons called nociceptors produces a signal that travels along a chain of nerve fibers to the brain.
 Nociception triggers a variety of physiological and behavioral responses to protect the organism against an aggression, and usually results in a subjective experience, or perception, of pain in sentient beings.

 Detection of noxious stimuli

 Potentially damaging mechanical, thermal, and chemical stimuli are detected by nerve endings called nociceptors, which are found in the skin, on internal surfaces such as the periosteum, joint surfaces, and in some internal organs.
-Some nociceptors are unspecialized free nerve endings that have their cell bodies outside the spinal column in the dorsal-root ganglia.
-Other nociceptors rely on specialised structures in the skin to transduce noxious information such as nociceptive schwann cells.
+Some nociceptors are unspecialized free nerve endings that have their cell bodies outside the spinal column in dorsal root ganglia.
+Others are specialised structures in the skin such as nociceptive Schwann cells.
 Nociceptors are categorized according to the axons which travel from the receptors to the spinal cord or brain.
-After nerve injury it is possible for touch fibres that normally carry non-noxious stimuli to be perceived as noxious.
+After nerve injury, it is possible for touch fibers that normally carry non-noxious stimuli to be perceived as noxious.

 Nociceptive pain consists of an adaptive alarm system.
 Nociceptors have a certain threshold; that is, they require a minimum intensity of stimulation before they trigger a signal.
-Once this threshold is reached, a signal is passed along the axon of the neuron into the spinal cord.
+Once this threshold is reached, a signal is passed along the neuron's axon into the spinal cord.

 Nociceptive threshold testing deliberately applies a noxious stimulus to a human or animal subject to study pain.
-In animals, the technique is often used to study the efficacy of analgesic drugs and to establish dosing levels and period of effect.
-After establishing a baseline, the drug under test is given and the elevation in threshold recorded at specified times.
-When the drug wears off, the threshold should return to the baseline (pretreatment) value.
-In some conditions, excitation of pain fibers becomes greater as the pain stimulus continues, leading to a condition called hyperalgesia.
+In animals, the technique is often used to study the efficacy of analgesic drugs and to establish dosing levels and periods of effect.
+After establishing a baseline, the drug under test is given, and the elevation in threshold is recorded at specified times.
+The threshold should return to the baseline (pretreatment) value when the drug wears off.
+In some conditions, the excitation of pain fibers increases as the pain stimulus continues, leading to a condition called hyperalgesia.